asift91/Manual_Migration/option1.md

             ```
          - az login: Azure CLI will quite likely launch an instance or a tab inside your default web-browser and prompt you to login to Azure using your Microsoft Account.
           - If the above browser launch does not happen,, open a browser page at  [https://aka.ms/devicelogin](https://aka.ms/devicelogin)  and enter the authorization code displayed in your terminal.
-        -  To sign in to your account either use browser and add account credentials or use command line interface (CLI).
         -  To use command line use bellow command.
             ```
             az login -u <username> -p <password>